sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     ![alerts view in HCC](alerts-hcc.png)
      More details on the multi-environment tooling can be found at [SAP HANA goes "multi-environment"](https://blogs.sap.com/2022/09/21/sap-hana-cloud-goes-multi-environment-part-1-feature-overview/) and [Monitoring Alerts in SAP HANA Cloud Central](https://help.sap.com/docs/HANA_CLOUD/9ae9104a46f74a6583ce5182e7fb20cb/b8cc733919ff40eb8725ef47316c840b.html).

-3. The test alert will resolve itself after 5 minutes or can be removed (indicated by the parameter value of 0) from the Alerts tile by executing the following statement.
+3. The test alert will resolve itself after 5 minutes or be resolved (indicated by the parameter value of 0) by executing the following statement.

     ```SQL
     CALL _SYS_STATISTICS.Trigger_Test_Alert(?, 0, 'Resolve test alert');